SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic KAFKA Producer.md

 - **Broker:** The server's address.
 - **SASL User:** The username for use with PLAIN.
 - **SASL Password:** The password for use with PLAIN.
-- **Connect:**Thisbuttonallows you to force the connection to a broker.
+- **Connect:** This button allows you to force the connection to a broker.
 By default, the driver tries to establish the connection by polling metadata from the broker in order to check the connectivity.

 ### Redundancy